 How to fix 'SMTP could not authenticate' error?

 While connecting your email account through the SMTP method, you may encounter SMTP Error: Could not authenticate error.
-While you can schedule a call with us by clicking here, this error occurs due to the following reasons so you can check and self-rectify it:

 1. You might have entered the wrong email credentials.